nbrest/kamehouse/docs/dev-environment/dev-environment-setup.md

 # Docker Dev environment:

-- Instead of setting up a local dev tomcat and apache httpd on the host, you can run a dev docker container and deploy all your changes from your eclipse or intellij working copy to the docker container and do remote debugging as well on the container
+- Instead of setting up a local dev tomcat and apache httpd on the host, you can run a dev docker container and deploy all your changes from your dev working copy to the docker container and do remote debugging as well on the container

 - Install kamehouse-shell on the host to control the dev docker container as mentioned above

-- Start a docker container in dev mode with the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-run-kamehouse.sh -p dev -i (intelli|eclipse)`.
-The default value for -i is instellij
+- Start a docker container in dev mode with the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-run-kamehouse.sh -p dev`

 - Execute `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-reinit-container-data-from-host.sh -s -p dev` to sync the ssh keys of the host to the container using default password `gohan`